-All the performance metrics will be compared with the baseline unitLearn More
+All the performance metrics will be compared with the baseline AC unitLearn More

 Climate Impact: Energy and Refrigerant

-Must have 5X less climate impact than the baseline unit: Energy and Refrigerant Criteria
+Must have at least 5X lower climate impact than the baseline unit: Energy and Refrigerant Criteria

 The cooling solution must show the potential for at least 80% lower climate impact than the climate impact of the baseline unit.
 The climate impact is evaluated through the combination of reduction in grid electricity consumption (kWh) and reduction in global warming potential (GWP) of the refrigerant used.
 The 80:20 weighting will be used for electricity and refrigerant respectively, to arrive at the overall climate impact of the cooling solution.
 The reduction in grid electricity consumption will also be assessed through a side-by-side operation testing - a combination of lab and real-world testing.